 (a) What does the line, ‘Therefore are we wreathing a flowery band to bind us to earth’ suggest to you?

-Answer – The line ‘Therefore are we wreathing a flowery band to bind us to earth’ suggests the human desire to find solace and connection with nature.
-It implies that we adorn ourselves with nature’s beauty to feel grounded and connected to the earth, seeking comfort and harmony in its embrace.
+Answer – The line ‘Therefore are we wreathing a flowery band to bind us to earth’ suggests the human desire to connect with nature.
+It implies that by adorning ourselves with nature’s beauty, we seek to feel grounded and in harmony with the earth, finding comfort and a sense of belonging in its embrace.

 (b) Why do you think Aunt Jennifer created animals that are so different from her own character?
 What might the poet be suggesting, through this difference?

 Answer – Aunt Jennifer created animals that are so different from her own character as a form of escapism or fantasy.
-The poet might be suggesting through this difference that Aunt Jennifer yearns for freedom and power that she lacks in her own life.
-The animals represent her aspirations and desires for independence and strength.
+Through this contrast, the poet suggests that Aunt Jennifer longs for the freedom, power, and confidence she lacks in her own life.
+The tigers represent her aspirations, courage, and desire for independence and strength.

-(c) Explain : “soothe them out of them wits” with reference to the poem “The Roadside Stand”.
+(c) Explain : “soothe them out of their wits” with reference to the poem “The Roadside Stand”.

 (a) How did the Maharaja overcome the difficulty a high-ranking British Officer created?

-Answer – The Maharaja overcame the difficulty created by a high-ranking British officer by maintaining his composure and showing respect.
-Despite being wrongfully accused, he remained dignified and diplomatic, eventually earning the officer’s admiration and resolving the situation amicably.
+Answer – The Maharaja overcame the difficulty created by a high-ranking British officer by remaining calm, composed, and respectful.
+Though he was wrongfully accused, he maintained his dignity and used diplomacy, which eventually won the officer’s admiration and helped resolve the situation amicably.

 (b) Why was Dr. Sadao being kept in Japan and not sent abroad with the troops?

-Answer – Dr. Sadao was kept in Japan and not sent abroad with the troops because of his expertise and indispensability as a skilled surgeon.
-His knowledge and proficiency were valued by the Japanese authorities, who needed him to tend to wounded soldiers during the war.
+Answer – Dr. Sadao was kept in Japan and not sent abroad with the troops because he was an expert and indispensable surgeon.
+The Japanese authorities valued his skill and knowledge, needing him to treat wounded soldiers during the war.

 (c) What did Zitkala-Sa feel when her long hair was cut?

 Answer – When Zitkala-Sa’s long hair was cut, she felt a deep sense of loss and betrayal.
-Her hair was a symbol of her cultural identity and connection to her heritage.
-Its removal represented the forced assimilation and erasure of her Native American identity, leading to feelings of grief and disconnection.
+Her hair symbolized her cultural identity and connection to her Native American heritage.
+Its removal represented forced assimilation, erasing part of her identity, and leaving her with grief and a feeling of disconnection.

 (d) Why was Tishani Doshi filled with relief and wonder when he set foot on the Antarctic continent?

-Answer – Tishani Doshi was filled with relief and wonder when he set foot on the Antarctic continent because it marked the culmination of his long-standing dream and ambition.
-Despite the harsh conditions, the experience was awe-inspiring and surreal, evoking a sense of fulfillment and achievement.
+Answer – Tishani Doshi was filled with relief and wonder upon setting foot on the Antarctic continent because it fulfilled his long-cherished dream.
+Despite the harsh and extreme conditions, the experience was awe-inspiring and surreal, giving him a profound sense of achievement and fulfillment.

-Answer – Eco’s academic work indeed exhibits a playful and personal quality, often intertwining scholarly research with humor, wit, and autobiographical elements.
-His writing style is characterized by a unique blend of erudition and accessibility, making complex ideas engaging and relatable to a wide audience.
-Eco’s personal anecdotes, reflections, and cultural references add depth and richness to his scholarly inquiries, inviting readers into a dialogue that transcends traditional academic discourse.
-Through his playful approach, Eco challenges conventional academic norms and encourages readers to explore interdisciplinary connections and multiple layers of meaning.
-This distinctive quality in his work not only makes it intellectually stimulating but also fosters a deeper connection between the author and the reader, creating a more immersive and rewarding reading experience.
+Answer – Eco’s academic work displays a playful and personal quality, blending rigorous scholarship with humor, wit, and autobiographical elements.
+His writing combines erudition with accessibility, making complex ideas engaging and relatable.
+Personal anecdotes, reflections, and cultural references add depth, inviting readers into a dialogue beyond traditional academic norms.
+This approach encourages exploration of interdisciplinary connections and multiple layers of meaning, making his work both intellectually stimulating and personally engaging.